xitop/edzed/docs/examination.rst

     This method is defined for all blocks, but the test is helpful for sequential blocks only.

 Inspecting CBlocks
 ------------------

 .. attribute:: CBlock.iconnections
   :type: set[Block]

   A set of all blocks connected to inputs.
-Undefined before the circuit finalization - see :meth:`Circuit.finalize`.
+The contents of the set are undefined before the circuit finalization - see :meth:`Circuit.finalize`.

 .. attribute:: CBlock.inputs
   :type: dict[str, Block|Const|tuple[Block|Const, ...]]